 Seattle University School of Law is pleased to announce the following Continuing Legal Education programs.

-Upcoming Programs for Summer 2017
+Upcoming Programs for 2019

-Co-sponsored by Seattle University School of Law and the Dispute Resolution Center of King County.
-In this training you will learn the facilitative mediation model that will give you the foundation needed to handle conflicts between neighbors, employers-employees, merchants-consumers, landlords-tenants, plus a variety of interpersonal conflicts.Acquire the skills needed to become a professional facilitative mediator; develop expertise in the interest-based approach; and participate in focused role playing from comprehensive case studies.
-You will also learn to be a neutral third party, to manage highly charged negotiations, and to empower clients to find solutions.
+Learn the facilitative mediation model that will give you the foundation needed to handle conflicts between neighbors, employers-employees, merchants-consumers, landlords-tenants, plus a variety of interpersonal conflicts.Acquire the skills needed to become a professional facilitative mediator: develop expertise in the interest-based approach; participate in focused role playing from comprehensive case studies and learn to empower clients to find solutions.
 This course meets the basic mediation training requirement for certification through the Washington Mediation Association.

 September 5-6, 2019 | 12.25 CLE and Social Work Credits, and 13.0 CJE credits